qroques/newsfeedTranslator/README.md

-# RSS Translator
+# News feed Translator

-This application can be use to translate RSS feeds with Deepl API
+This application can be use to translate news feeds with Deepl API

 ## Requirements